tasomaniac/WearPomodoro/README.md

 ----

 Yet Another Android Pomodoro Client
-This project is forked frtom its original written by [me](https://github.com/tasomaniac/).
+This project is forked from its original written by [me](https://github.com/tasomaniac/).
 The original [application][1] and its source-code can be found [here](https://github.com/vngrs/PomoPomoAndroid).

 Why
 ---